We last left off in early 1942… The Battle of Britain was won but the war was far from over and the road to Germany would be a long one…

 #48 The Dambusters

-Review: The point of this film is about the development of Barnes Wallace’s bouncing bomb, the formation of 617 squadron (later known as the Dambusters) and the subsequent raid using the bombs on the ruhr damns… It does this.
-It sticks alarmingly close to the point and the facts, almost rigidly in some places… That’s not the problem i have.
-The problem with this is that the film is just far too long… by about twenty minutes to half and hour.
-They could do with cutting most of the beggining where Barnes Wallace is sitting in his living room for a bit talking about the bombs.
+Review: The point of this film is the development of Barnes Wallace’s bouncing bomb, the formation of 617 squadron (later known as the Dambusters) and the subsequent raid using the bombs on the Ruhr damns.
+It does this.
+It sticks alarmingly close to the point and the facts, almost rigidly in some places.
+That’s not the problem I have.
+The problem with this is that the film is just far too long, by about twenty minutes to half and hour.
+They could do with cutting most of the beginning where Barnes Wallace is sitting in his living room for a bit talking about the bombs.
 As a result, the film drags in places and it becomes a bit of a bore.
 It was entertaining but it just felt slow.
 For instance, it takes an awful long time to get to the point of anything.
-The actual flying scenes don’t start untill an hour in and even then they’re few and far between.
-Instead, although we’ve already seen most of the development of the bomb, we get more bomb development… which we don’t really need to see.
+The actual flying scenes don’t start until an hour in and even then they’re few and far between.
+Instead, although we’ve already seen most of the development of the bomb, we get more bomb development, which we don’t really need to see.
 There’s also a random scene where a farmer writes a letter to complain about low flying.
-It’s one of the few scenes that really add nothing to the film… Cutting that out for a start would make it less boring… as would cutting half of the ‘lets watch them drop the bomb on the beach… again’ scenes.
+It’s one of the few scenes that adds nothing to the film.
+Cutting that out, for a start, would make it less boring, as would cutting half of the ‘let’s watch them drop the bomb on the beach… Again’ scenes.

-It wouldn’t be a bad film if these scenes were trimmed… they aren’t essential after all.
-As it stands though this film is sort of all right.
-It’s watchable at least.
-Like i said, it does what it’s supposed to and for that i can’t fault it.
-The black and white tone of the film (which apparently was chosen so they could integrate the real test footage… which is a neat idea… although you can clearly see the difference when you know) adds a sense of realism to the proceedings and i think, had it been done in colour, it would look really cheap and tacky… especially some of the model scenes which already look a bit weak and dated
+It wouldn’t be a bad film if these scenes were trimmed.
+They aren’t essential after all.
+As it stands though, this film is sort of all right.
+It’s watchable.
+Like I said, it does what it’s supposed to and for that i can’t fault it.
+The black and white tone of the film (which apparently was chosen so they could integrate the real test footage, which is a neat idea although you can clearly see the difference when you know) adds a sense of realism to the proceedings and I think, had it been done in colour, it would look really cheap and tacky, especially with some of the model scenes which already look a bit weak and dated

-And that brings me onto one of the other problems… the films ‘special effects.’
-Now they have the model planes being blown up… so why not blow up a model of one of the dams? seems plausible right… Well that’s not what they did.
-Instead they add this really tacky clearly fake explosion that would have probably still looked bad in the 50’s.
-I bet would have been even worse in colour.
-But on top of that you have the gunfire… which is so bad that it makes the whole raid look like a walt disney funded propaganda film.
-They literally glow as big as street lamps… by all means light up the guns… but the bullets?
-No… they wouldn’t look like that.
+And that brings me onto one of the other problems, the film’s ‘special effects.’
+Now they have the model planes being blown up so why not blow up a model of one of the dams? seems plausible, right?
+Well that’s not what they did.
+Instead they add this really tacky clearly fake explosion that would have probably still looked bad in the fifties.
+I bet it would have been even worse in colour.
+On top of that you have the gunfire, which is so bad that it makes the whole raid look like a Disney funded propaganda film.
+They literally glow as big as street lamps.
+By all means light up the guns… But the bullets?
+No. They wouldn’t look like that.
 They certainly wouldn’t glow and they wouldn’t be visible either.
-Look at other war films?
-Can you see the bullets children?
+Look at other war films.
+Can you see the bullets, children?
 Can you fuck!
-And they’re animated as well which makes them look like fireworks i’m afraid.
+And they’re animated as well, which makes them look like fireworks I’m afraid.

-The characters, what few of them there are… (mainly Barnes Wallace, Guy Gibson and his dog…) are all presented well and reasonably accurately so i can’t complain really… but they don’t really stand out.
+The characters, what few of them there are (mainly Barnes Wallace, Guy Gibson and his dog,) are all presented well and reasonably accurately so I can’t complain really, but they don’t really stand out.
 Neither does the script for that matter.
-Everything just comes out as being rather average which i find to be somewhat of a dissapointment.
+Everything just comes out as being rather average, which I find to be something of a disappointment.

 #49: Age Of Heroes